 2d.
 Providing useful feedback

 - ☐ How do you handle being wrong? - □ Do you listen to negative feedback?
-Do you seek it out? - ☐ What would you think about hiring someone who was dramatically different from you? - ☐ How are you already always listening?
+Do you seek it out? - What would you think about working with or hiring someone who was dramatically different from you? - ☐ How are you already always listening?